robertforbes/gpux/README.md

 # gpux
 GPU Experiments.

-This repository constains some simple examples to try out programming an Nvidia GPU.
+This repository contains some simple examples to try out programming an Nvidia GPU.

 ## Building